-Knowing a few simple things about a person helps clinicians provide personalised care, so we have developed a new ‘Knowing Me‘ patient passport, which travels with the patient through their care.
-Find out more about the Knowing Me patient passport project came about at Oxford Health.
+Knowing a few simple things about a person helps clinicians provide personalised care, so we have developed a ‘Knowing Me‘ patient passport, which travels with the patient through their care.
+Find out more about how the Knowing Me patient passport project came about at Oxford Health.

 Integrated Locality Teams

 Note that you cannot self-refer yourself to these services: your GP or other healthcare practitioner can refer you to this team.

 Find out more out our integrated locality teams.

 You can find equivalent services for Buckinghamshire at the Buckinghamshire Healthcare Trust website.

 All clinical staff at our community hospitals have had specialist training on supporting the individual needs of patients with a diagnosis of dementia.